panique/huge/README.md

 and safer to use other things.
 You can find the official info on those functions on [php.net](https://wiki.php.net/rfc/password_hash) and
 [here](http://benwerd.com/2012/09/12/more-secure-password-hashing-in-php-5-5/) and the official PHP 5.3/5.4 compatibility pack
 [here](https://github.com/ircmaxell/password_compat/blob/master/lib/password.php).

+I would also like to thank Jesse from http://jream.com for his excellent framework tutorial (and code).
+It's probably the best
+MVC/framework tutorial on the web.
+Get started here: http://www.youtube.com/watch?v=Aw28-krO7ZM

 Also a big big "thank you" to the donors of this project, your tips gimme a good feeling and show that it's a useful project!